JLEESH/TheHardTruth/README.md

 # Potential Future Functions and Unlikely Future Functions
 ~~blatantly copied from the old README, then edited.~~

-Features yet to be implemented (since it's a prototype):
+Features yet to be implemented:

 - Power of the test?
 (You can just test another specific alternative hypothesis with the current version)
 - Testing against hallmark values such as sub-10, sub-12, sub-15, etc. automatically.
 (I know, other values like sub-20 exist.
 Just listing examples.
 But I thought it would be too much clutter.
 And JLabels.)
 - Actually using the Solve class (and other classes too) to its full extent.
 (Might be useful for calculating DNF rates vs times for BLD (blindfolded solving) and the like)
-- (Random state) scrambles (for multiple events, but this program was not meant to be a full-fledged timer).
 - Sorting, visulisation.
 (Doesn't make sense to have just sorting without visualisation, so I left it out.
 I guess I could use JFreeChart for that).

+# Changelog (since v1.2)

+- v1.2
+  - Added scrambler functions.
+You can view the scrambles of the solves done during the current session of the program.
+Thank you to Herbert Kociemba for making the demonstration available!
+- v1.1
+  - Added different types of intervals.
+- v1.1
+  - Initial commit.

 ## The Old README.md
 ### (v1.0 or v0.1, depending on how you look at it)